“She who is in Babylon, elect together with you, greets you; and so does Mark my son.”

 Paul reasoned that if Mark quit once, he would quit twice.
 But Barnabas felt differently about that.
 He wanted to give Mark another chance.
-“After all, Mark is young.
+Barnabas might have reasoned, “After all, Mark is young.
 He failed the first time out, but we need to give him grace.
-Maybe he will make good this time,” Barnabas might have reasoned.
+Maybe he will make good this time.”
 But Paul resisted, “He is not going with me.
 You can’t depend on him.”

-The gospel team broke up over a personnel dispute.
+The gospel team split over a personnel dispute.
 Each went his own way.
-They were never to minister together again.
+Paul and Barnabas were never to minister together again.

-Years slipped by and Paul was imprisoned in Rome.
-From his cell, he wrote Colossians.
-In the last chapter, Paul acknowledges that Mark made his life right.
+As the years slipped by, Paul was in prison in Rome.
+From his cell, he wrote the book of Colossians.
+Paul acknowledged that Mark made his life right in the last chapter.